San Antonio Jury Instructions

 - What is the expected length and frequency of my service?

-- Enclosed with your summons you will find a Summons Juror Qualification Questionnaire.
-Please complete this form and return it as soon as possible.
+- Enclosed with your summons you will find a Juror Information Form and Supplemental Questionnaire.
+Please complete these forms and return them as soon as possible.
 All blanks must be answered.
 It is very important that you include your phone number, in the event our office needs to contact you should changes in the Court's schedule occur.
 If a question does not pertain to you please mark with a N/A (Not Applicable).
-You will receive a self-addressed, postage paid envelope to be used when returning the completed Summons Juror Qualification Questionnaire.
+You will receive a self-addressed, postage paid envelope to be used when returning the completed forms.

 - Federal Law allowing the granting of excuses is very strict.
-Request for excuses and postponements should be mailed with the completed Summons Juror Qualification Questionnaire form in the return envelope provided.
+Request for excuses and postponements should be mailed with the completed Juror Information Form and Supplemental Questionnaire in the return envelope provided.
 Enclosed with your summons mail-out you will find an excuse form that you can use to submit your excuse in writing.

-Your request must indicate the Jury Panel and Juror Participant Number assigned to you.
+Your request must indicate the Juror Participant Number assigned to you.
 If you have any prior commitments such as trips, meetings, doctor's appointments, etc. during the month you are summoned, you need to submit this information to the Court.
 A juror can check the status of their request by accessing our Jury Messaging System (see section on "Excuse Request Status", below).
 You are not to assume your request has been granted.
-If a situation arises after you have submitted your completed Summons Juror Qualification Questionnaire, you may fax your request to (210) 472-6581 or mail your request to:
+If a situation arises after you have submitted your completed Juror Information Form and Supplemental Questionnaire, you may fax your request to (210) 472-6581 or mail your request to:

 Clerk, United States District Court